smanjul/smanjul.github.io/about.md

 Before that, I was a Project Officer in the Department of Aerospace Engineering at IIT Madras.

 I obtained my Ph.D. in 2020 under the supervision of [Prof. A. Sameen](https://home.iitm.ac.in/sameen/){:target="_blank"} in the Department of Aerospace Engineering, IIT Madras.
-For my thesis, I studied vortex breakdown in vortices with axial flows.
+For my thesis, I studied breakdown in vortices with axial flows.

 <br/>
 ## Education